sumitlaha/QtDICOMViewer/README.md

-# User interface for DICOM images
+# DICOM Viewer
+## A basic application to view DICOM images developed in Qt for Ubuntu platform.